-The full list of features is extensive.
-The ones you’ll love the most include:
+The full list of Restream.io features is extensive.
+The ones you’ll definitely love the most include:

-- Full support for over 30 multistreaming platforms, including Facebook, YouTube, LinkedIn, etc. Streaming to supported networks is the most convenient and cost-effective way to multistream.
+- Full support for over 30 streaming platforms, including Facebook, YouTube, Twitch, Twitter, and LinkedIn.
+Multistreaming to supported networks is the most convenient and cost-effective way to increase your audience reach.

 - An ability to use networks it doesn’t support.
-Restream will not limit you to the networks it supports.
-You have the option to add the RTMP URL and stream keys of platforms that aren’t supported.
+Restream does not limit you to the networks it supports.
+You have the option to add the RTMP URLs and stream keys of platforms that aren’t supported.

 - Unlimited streaming time at an unlimited bitrate.
-It doesn’t limit the quality or quantity of broadcasts, either.
+There are no limits to the quality or quantity of broadcasts, either.

 - Advanced monitoring and analytics tools.
-You need to know what’s going on with your stream while streaming, but you also need a way to analyze performance in order to make improvements.
+When you need to know what’s going on with your stream while streaming, Restream has your back!
+Furthermore, the analytics feature provides you with a simple yet effective way to assess your performance in order to make improvements.